ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 You can format tabular numbers using the `font-variant-numeric` property.

 Specifically, the `tabular-nums` value ensures that all numbers in the text have the same width (monospaced), making them align neatly.
-Useful for displaying data and prices, for example.
+Useful for displaying data and prices in tables, for example.

 ```css
 .some-class-name {